Estimated Read Time: 7 minutes

 How to Buy Florida Flood Insurance

 You cannot buy flood insurance directly from NFIP (the national flood insurance program) or FEMA.
 To purchase a policy, contact an insurance agent.
 NFIP works through many different insurance agents and companies.
 No matter where you choose to purchase a NFIP policy, they will be identical in coverage and price.
-Still have questions?
+You may also contact an Independent Insurance Agency in Florida.

 Learn More about Florida Flood Insurance